openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/static_encap_gue_ipv4/README.md

 DUT and ATE actions:

-*   Re-configure the IPv4 GUE tunnel on the DUT without an explicit DSCP value.
+*   Re-configure the IPv4 GUE tunnel on the DUT without an explicit ToS value.
 *   Re-configure the IPv4 GUE tunnel on the DUT with TTL value of *20*.
 *   Generate **IPv4 traffic** from ATE:Port1 to random IP addresses in IPv4-DST-NET using a random combination source addresses at linerate.
     *   Use 512 bytes frame size.
-    *   Set DSCP value of *0x80* for all packets.
+    *   Set ToS value of *0x80* for all packets.
     *   Set TTL of the packets to *10*.

 Verify: